 Ili and Robert’s marital life was full of tensions and contradictions, primarily because she longed to create around herself a sort of salon composed of interesting and progressive people.
 When they moved to a larger apartment during her first pregnancy, it was to the house in which her mother-in-law lived, where the sharp difference between the two women aroused disapproval of her artistic and bohemian tendencies.
 After Nora’s birth the couple came to a friendly agreement to live together in the same home, but not as man and wife, but he continued to support her throughout their lives.

 This agreement enabled Ili to develop as an artist and yet be economically secure.
 For many years she struggled for self-definition and artistic self-expression, first working at book-binding, then as a writer in German, her second language.
 In the early 1930s she began seriously to focus on her artistic training, working first as a graphic artist.
 Initially greatly influenced by the work of Egon Schiele, she later came under the influence of the teacher and artist Johannes Itten, with whom she studied either at his School of Living and Art in Berlin or during one of his periodic visits to Vienna.
-During the years 1934–36 she gave her older daughter informal art lessons which reflected Itten’s methods and views and in later years these same ideas informed not only her own work, but also the advice she gave her younger daughter, who became an artist, as well as the written description of a painting course that she had devised, which contains not only practical exercises but also philosophical ideas, such as the connection between yoga, breathing exercises and art.
+During the years 1934–36 she gave her older daughter informal art lessons that reflected Itten’s methods and views.
+In later years these same ideas informed not only her own work but also the advice she gave her younger daughter, who became an artist, as well as the written description of a painting course she had devised, which contains not only practical exercises but also philosophical ideas, such as the connection between yoga, breathing exercises, and art.